nraxz/my-blog-posts/importance-of-explaining-SOLID-context-of-database.md

-**Importance of explaining SOLID principle in the context of Database.**

 Explaining SOLID principles in the context of database relations is crucial for several reasons, offering clarity and simplicity that can be more universally understood than examples in object-oriented programming (OOP).
 Here's a short description of why it's important and more accessible:

 **1. Tangible Real-World Analogies:** Applying SOLID principles to database relations often involves real-world analogies that people encounter in their daily lives, such as organizing information in a way that mirrors how businesses or systems operate.
 This relatability makes the concepts more tangible and easier to grasp.